RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

         path: ${{ parameters.amount }}
 ```

-### Deserialise - `roadiehq:utils:fs:parse`
+### Deserialise

+**Action name**: `roadiehq:utils:fs:parse`

-This action deserialises json or yaml files in the temporary scaffolder workspace to a javascript object in memory that can then be passed to another step.
+This action deserialises JSON or YAML files in the temporary scaffolder workspace to a JavaScript object in memory that can then be passed to another step.

 Required params: